malc0mn/ptp-ip/README.md

 Look for the `[ipv6]` section or add it if it's not there and make sure that this line is present: `method=disabled`.
-### Cannot get an IP from the camera's DHCP client
+### Cannot get an IP from the camera's DHCP server
-If you are using `NetworkManager` with its built in, and rather buggy, DHCP client, you might have trouble getting a DHCP address from the camera.
+If you are using `NetworkManager` with its built-in, and rather buggy, DHCP client, you might have trouble getting a DHCP address from the camera.
 In this case, you could try using `dhclient` as follows:
 1. Make sure `dhclient` is installed: simply run `dhclient --version` from the